josdejong/tabular-json/src/content/pages/index.md

 ## Status

 The data format has to be implemented in a couple of languages (like JavaScript, Python, and Kotlin) and published so people can actually use the format.
+Plugins has to be written for IDE's like VS Code and Intellij to get syntax highlighting.

 ## References